badMade/comet_page_reader/README.md

 ## Installation

 1. Clone or download this repository: `git clone https://github.com/<your-org>/comet_page_reader`.
+2. (Optional for development) Install Node.js 20 or later and install the test dependencies: `npm install`.
-2. Generate an OpenAI API key and store it securely.
+3. Generate an OpenAI API key and store it securely.
-3. Load the extension in your browser:
+4. Load the extension in your browser:
    - **Chromium (Chrome, Edge, Comet):** open `chrome://extensions`, enable **Developer Mode**, choose **Load unpacked**, and select the repository root.
    - **Firefox:** open `about:debugging#/runtime/this-firefox`, choose **Load Temporary Add-on**, and select the repository root (e.g. `manifest.json`).

-No additional build steps or package installations are required—the repository ships as a fully static WebExtension bundle.
+The extension itself is fully static—no bundler or build chain is required.
+Dependency installation is only necessary when you want to run automated tests or lint the source locally.

 ## Usage